-The Nurse II/Nurse I plans, provides and supervises nursing interventions for individuals with cancer and cancer-related health care problems.
-The Nurse II/Nurse I diagnoses and treats human responses to actual or potential health problems through such services as patient care, health teaching, and health counseling, provides interventions supportive to or restorative of life and well-being, and executes medical regimens prescribed by a physician, dentist or other licensed health care provider authorized by the State Education Commissioner’s regulations.
-They also supervise Nurse I’s, Licensed Practical Nurses, Hospital Clinical Assistants and Clinical Support Assistants, perform administrative tasks with assigned area of responsibility, and enhance professional growth and development through participation in educational programs, current literature, inservice meetings and workshops.
+Plans, provides and supervises nursing interventions for individuals with cancer and cancer-related health care problems; diagnoses and treats human responses to actual or potential health problems through such services as patient care, health teaching, and health counseling; provides interventions supportive to or restorative of life and well-being; executes medical regimens prescribed by a physician, dentist or other licensed health care provider authorized by the State Education Commissioner’s regulations; supervises Nurse I’s, Licensed Practical Nurses, Hospital Clinical Assistants and Clinical Support Assistants; performs administrative tasks with assigned area of responsibility; enhances professional growth and development through participation in educational programs, current literature, inservice meetings and workshops.

 All applicants must have a License to practice as a Registered Nurse in the State of New York and have graduated from an accredited school of nursing.
 Nurse II applicants must have either one year of full-time oncology experience; one year of full time critical care experience; or three years of medical surgical experience in an acute care setting.
-The preferred candidate will have their BSN, ANCC certification and experience in a hospital setting.
+The preferred candidate will have the BSN and BLS certification.